 Volunteers will attend three 2 hour training sessions and then be matched with an elementary school student.
 Volunteers and their learners will meet at least once a week at the library after school, in the evenings, or on the weekend.
 SFPL will provide all materials and training, as well as offer ongoing support.

 - Enjoy working with young people and exhibit patience

-- Commit to the two training sessions and at least one hour of tutoring per week, probably in the afternoons.
+- Commit to the three training sessions and at least one hour of tutoring per week for at least 6 months

 - Be excited to share a passion for reading!

 - Make a meaningful, lasting difference for a child by building critical literacy skills.